errolgh/alphabet-match-game-frontend/README.md

 ###to do###
 - end game when lettersRemaining.length == 0

-- crashes (this.state.lettersRemaining) unknown reason
+- crashes (this.state.lettersRemaining) occasionally unknown reason

 - CheatModal component should render all letters and remaining letters